RachelSa/hiring-engineers/answers.md

   instances:
     - min_collection_interval: 45
   ```
-  Here, one instance is set, meaning that the check() in `my-metric.py` will run once per collection.
+  Here, one instance is set, meaning that the `check()` in `my-metric.py` will run once per collection.

   **Bonus -** The instances section sets the collection interval to 45 seconds.
-This means that each time the Agent's collector runs, it will check to see if 45 seconds or more have passed since this metric was last checked.
+This means that each time the agent's collector runs, it will check to see if 45 seconds or more have passed since this metric was last checked.
 If so, the custom check will be run.

   3. Stop (`sudo service datadog-agent stop`) and restart (`sudo service datadog-agent start`) the Datadog agent.
 Run `sudo -u dd-agent -- datadog-agent check my_metric` to confirm `my_metric` has been added to the collector's checks.
   4. See my_metric in the Datadog metric explorer, shown below.